MariaPopescu123/FCR-phytos/3_Visualization/readme.txt

 Fig7.R: script to generate Figure 7

+FigS3.R: script to generate Figure S3

 FigS4.R: script to generate Figure S4

-FigS6.R: script to generate Figure S6

-FigS7.R: script to generate Figure S7
+Temp_profile_plots.zip: compressed folders of plots of all water temperature profiles throughout the study period (summers in 2016-2019) with the estimated thermocline depth calculated by rLakeAnalyzer plotted as a horizontal line on each water temperature depth profile

+/exploratory visualization/: scripts to generate exploratory visualization plots